nrwl/nx/docs/shared/modernize-cypress.md

 ### Watching for Changes

 With, `ng e2e frontend-e2e --watch` Cypress will start in the application mode.
-Change your tests or your application code, and Cypress will rerun the tests.

-Running Cypress with `--watch` is a great way to enhance dev workflow.
-Write your e2e tests, and then start working on your app while Cypress is rerunning the tests.
+Running Cypress with `--watch` is a great way to enhance dev workflow - you can build up test files with the application running and Cypress will re-run those tests as you enhance and add to the suite.

+Cypress doesn't currently re-run your tests after changes are made to application code when it runs in “headed” mode.
+There is an [open feature request](https://github.com/nrwl/nx/issues/870) to add this behaviour.

 ### Using Cypress in the Headless Mode

 If you want to run the Cypress tests in headless mode (e.g., on CI), you can do so by passing `--headless`.
 You will see all the test results live in the terminal.
 Videos and screenshots will be available for debugging.

+In headless mode your tests **will** be re-run every time you make a change to your application code.

 ### Testing Against Prod Build